The new multi-perpose portable sniffer SELMA Duo for walking and vehicle surveys (Methane + Ethane)

 How Laser Falcon G2 works

-Laser Falcon G2 utilize TDLAS technology
+Laser Falcon G2 utilizes TDLAS technology

 Where Laser Falcon G2 applies